Hildebrand Law, P.C. mobile logo

 Ellington argues Rule 21(b)(1)(2) is unconstitutional because it “destroys blatantly prior legal decisions of Family Court Judges, undermining relevant facts and opinions of matters found with factual basis and direct evidence . . . .”
 He did not, as far as the record reveals, present any rulings from the family court, which may be relevant, and does not provide any argumentation or case law supporting this assertion; therefore, we will not consider it.
 See In re U.S. Currency in Amount of $26,980.00, 199 Ariz.
 291, 299 (App.
 2000) (declining to consider appellant’s “bald assertion [that was] offered without elaboration or citation to any constitutional provisions or legal authority”).
 In light of the foregoing, we affirm the superior court’s continuation of the March 2017 order of protection.

 If you have questions about record to appeal order of protection in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona restraining order and family law attorneys have over 100 years of combined experience successfully representing clients in restraining orders and family law cases.
+Our Arizona restraining order and family law attorneys have decades of combined experience successfully representing clients in restraining orders and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.